mozilla-releng/relengdocs/procedures/release-duty/index.rst

 After ReleaseDuty
 -----------------

-After your tour of releaseduty, it's customary to spend 1-2 weeks fixing release automation issues.
-Check the `Release Automation Improvements trello board <https://trello.com/b/BqnBcfXX/release-automation-improvements>`__ trello board for ideas of what to work on and to add new items as you discover them.
+After your tour of releaseduty, it's customary to fix any documentation or automation issues discovered.

 Ensure the next duty cycle have signed up to any phabricator reviews, such as the periodic file updates reviews.